2030 Objective: Recover 90 percent of waste from City operations by 2030

-For example, this past year, the Bureau of Technology Services donated over 500 computers and 400 laptops to Free Geek.
 Most city facilities promote and maintain lunch food scrap composting stations resulting in a reduction of over 300,000 pounds of garbage annually.
 On a larger scale, the Portland Bureau of Transportation’s Sunderland Yard composts and recycles over 30,000 cubic yards of leaf material every year (approximately 400 semi-truck loads).

 The City of Portland’s sustainability business assistance program, Sustainability at Work, certifies workplaces for comprehensively tackling sustainability including energy and water efficiency, low carbon transportation, and recycling and composting.
 Portland’s Fire and Rescue leads all other bureaus with the most number of locations certified – a total of 31 in all.

 City meets regularly with waste hauling contractor to improve waste recovery